dask/dask/README.md

         z <- add(x, y)  # can be done with only local data

-    Also support getting data from other sources
+    Also support computing on data that must be collected from other workers

-        c <- add(x, a)  # need to find out where we can get 'a'
+        z <- add(x, a)  # need to find out where we can get 'a'

-A special *center* process that keeps track of what data-keys are on which workers.
+A special *center* process that keeps track of which data resides on which workers.
 E.g.

     {'alice':   {'x', 'y'}